External or outer ear, consisting of:

 Semicircular canals (contain receptors for balance)

-External nostrils.
+Nostrils.
 These are two chambers divided by the septum.

 Septum.
 This is made up primarily of cartilage and bone and covered by mucous membranes.
 The cartilage also gives shape and support to the outer part of the nose.